Table of Contents

 Keycloak is an open-source identity and access management platform that provides full control over authentication, authorization, and MFA.
 It supports time-based one-time passcodes (TOTP), FIDO2/WebAuthn for hardware or biometric authentication, and integration with third-party MFA providers.

 Because it’s self-hosted, Keycloak offers maximum flexibility for developers who want to customize authentication flows and policies to meet specific enterprise or compliance requirements.
-However, its manual configuration, upgrade complexity, and operational overhead can present challenges as projects scale.
+However, its manual configuration, upgrade complexity, and operational overhead can present limitations as projects scale.

 Key capabilities